-With the introduction of the Global Positioning System (GPS) in the last few decades, the power to accurately determine your place on earth, with no training and in very little time, is available to anyone.
-When combined with customizable and current information about points of interest (POIs), the tools provide a compelling picture of the vicinity and its characteristics.
+With the introduction of the Global Positioning System (GPS) in the last few decades, the power to quickly and accurately determine your place on earth, with no training, is available to anyone.
+When combined with an accessible interface, customizable and current information about points of interest (POIs), and careful observation of the immediate environment, today's tools can provide an accurate picture of the vicinity and its characteristics to a blind user.

 The tools provided by Nearby Explorer (NE) make independent travel for blind pedestrians and passengers efficient, informative, and fun.
-Knowledge of your surroundings empowers the individual to explore, discover, and enjoy your own neighborhood and beyond with poise and confidence.
+Knowledge of your surroundings empowers you to explore, discover, and enjoy your own neighborhood, city, and beyond with poise and confidence.

 It provides a sense of the surrounding streets and their relationship to the user's current position.